November Gardening Tips and To-Dos for the Pacific Northwest

 • Take root cuttings of woody shrubs and evergreens such as azaleas and hydrangeas for propagating.

 • Place your order for bare-root fruit trees and shrubs this November.
-You can plant bare roots if your nursery or garden center carries the variety you want.
+If your nursery or garden center carries the variety you want, you can plant bare roots.

-• You can still plant bulbs and garlic in coastal areas where the temperatures have not hit below freezing yet in your November garden.
+• In your November garden, you can still plant bulbs and garlic in coastal areas where the temperatures have not reached below freezing yet.

 geraniums in the greenhouse overwintering